berkeley-scf/sql-scf-2021/README.md

 ### Required

 - Install either the RSQLite R package or the sqlite3 Python package on your laptop.
-- Download [these data files](http://www.stat.berkeley.edu/share/paciorek/tutorial-databases-data.zip) onto your laptop.
+- Download [this data files](http://www.stat.berkeley.edu/share/paciorek/stackoverflow-2016.db) onto your laptop.

 Alternatively, if you have an SCF account you can plan to use one of the SCF machines via ssh or the SCF Jupyterhub.